Cristiano Fitzgerald

-Cristiano Michael Fitzgerald (born 10 November 2003) is a professional footballer currently playing as a forward for Portuguese club Boavista.
+Cristiano Michael Fitzgerald (born 10 November 2003) is a footballer who plays as a winger at the University of Maryland, College Park in the United States.
 Born in Singapore, he represents the Republic of Ireland at youth international level.

 Early life

-Born in Singapore to an Irish father from Limerick and French mother, Fitzgerald was named after then-Manchester United player Cristiano Ronaldo.
+Born in Singapore to an Irish father from Limerick and a French mother, Fitzgerald was named after then-Manchester United player Cristiano Ronaldo.
 His father had been watching the 2003–04 Premier League season opener against Bolton Wanderers, in which Ronaldo made his debut, and decided upon the name for his son.
 He moved to London shortly after his first birthday, before spending seven years in San Diego, California.

 Club career

+Early career in Portugal

 He returned to Singapore, joining a local football team who would routinely tour Europe, playing in Spain, Sweden and Portugal.
 His family moved again in 2017, this time to Porto, Portugal, and shortly after, he joined the academy of Boavista.
 He also spent some time back in the United States due to his father's work, playing for the De Anza Force.

 He returned to Boavista in 2020, and a year later, he was clocked as one of the fastest players in world football.
 He went on trial with Scottish club Dundee United in July 2022, but this amounted to nothing.

-In September 2022, he signed his first professional contract with Boavista.
-Only three months later, he signed a new deal, a four-year contract.
-He made his unofficial debut for the club in a friendly match against French side Bordeaux on 16 December 2022.
+In September 2022, he was promoted to Boavista's first team, and made his unofficial debut for the club in a friendly match against French side Bordeaux on 16 December 2022.

+On 30 January 2024, Fitzgerald left Boavista, without ever making his official debut, and joined fellow Primeira Liga club Estrela da Amadora.

+Collegiate soccer

+After half a year with Estrela da Amadora, Fitzgerald moved to the United States, enrolling at the University of Maryland.